Water Frame Invention in the Industrial Revolution: A Detailed Summary

 INVENTION OF THE WATER FRAME BY RICHARD ARKWRIGHT

 A significant invention of the Industrial Revolution was the water frame, which was invented by Richard Arkwright in 1769.
-Richard Arkwright was an English inventor and is remembered today for inventing the spinning jenny, which was important to the textile industry in England.
+Richard Arkwright was an English inventor and is remembered today for inventing the water frame, which was important to the textile industry in England.
 The textile industry was based on the development of cloth and clothing in factories.

 As stated above, Richard Arkwright developed a spinning machine, called a water frame, which could produce strong yarn.
 The machine replaced the need for manual labor and enabled the production of inexpensive spun cotton by using the moving force of a creek or river that spun a shaft.
 The machine was important at the time because cotton was used for clothing and other everyday items.
 At first, the machine was referred to as a ‘spinning frame’ but in later years, it was known as a water frame.
 In fact, the water frame was a major advancement over previous types of machinery including James Hargreaves’ spinning jenny.
 This was because the water frame essentially mechanized all of the process of spinning the yarn and required very little human labor.
 Arkwright’s design proved significant to the textile industry in England and was replicated all over the country.
 As the Industrial Revolution progressed, Arkwright’s water frame was used in countless number of factories and made his an incredibly wealthy man.